perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 NIC

 >**Explanation:**
-Pay attention to yrou grafana dashboard.
+Pay attention to your grafana dashboard.
 Know what is normal and what isn't.
 40% CPU is normal.
 100% isn't.
 So set an alert in grafana to ping/text you when your node hits 95% CPU.
 Set alerts to detect when /dev/nvme0n1p1 (the ledger partition) is at 90%+ allocation.

 #
-## What is the deal with all these system optimizations and can I play around with the?
+## What is the deal with all these system optimizations and can I play around with them?

 **Technical:**
 Edit system ops in `/etc/sysctl.conf`

-There is a of room to expkore here.
-Share your findiings with the DAO!
+There is a lot of room to explore here.
+Share your findings with the DAO!

 >**Explanation:**
-The main purpose is to make sure TCP memory buffers (the little bits of virtual memory allocated to mainteing each TCP port) is allocated nicely.
-Solana opens a lot of TCP connection and in linux each connection is assigned two header files (inbound and outboudn) and so you need to tell the kernel it's ok allow for a LOT of these file maps.
+The main purpose is to make sure TCP memory buffers (the little bits of virtual memory allocated to maintaining each TCP port) is allocated nicely.
+Solana opens a lot of TCP connections and in linux each connection is assigned two header files (inbound and outboudn) and so you need to tell the kernel it's ok allow for a LOT of these file maps.
 Solana Shadow RPCs run with giant swapfiles.
 You can handle RAM blooming (spikes) better if you have properly informed the kernel to use swap when needed.
-Swapiness at 1 and the kernel won't use swap, but at 60 it may consume too much swap.
+Set swapiness at 1 and the kernel won't use swap, but at 60 it may consume too much swap.
 Other things include very minor tunes to memory handling.

 #
 ## How do I better understand my regional network telemetry?